300 Entertainment

-Theory Entertainment LLC, doing business as 300 Entertainment, is an American record label founded by Lyor Cohen, Kevin Liles, Todd Moscowitz, and Roger Gold.
+300 Entertainment LLC is an American record label owned by Warner Music Group.
+It was founded by Lyor Cohen, Kevin Liles, Todd Moscowitz, and Roger Gold in 2012.
 The label's roster includes acts across multiple genres such as hip hop, rock, pop, electronic, alternative, and country.
-Current artists include Young Thug, Fetty Wap, Mary J. Blige, No Savage, Rejjie Snow, Cheat Codes, Tee Grizzley, Famous Dex, Shy Glizzy, Cobi, Meg Mac, Dae Dae, the Hunna, Bailey Bryan, OMB Peezy, Ice Prince, Snot and Des Rocs.
+Current artists include Young Thug, Fetty Wap, Mary J. Blige, No Savage, Bella Kay, Rejjie Snow, Cheat Codes, Tee Grizzley, Famous Dex, Shy Glizzy, Cobi, Meg Mac, Dae Dae, the Hunna, Bailey Bryan, OMB Peezy, AmiiFy, Ice Prince, Snot, and Des Rocs.
 It is based in New York City.
 The label also acts as distributor for Young Thug's record label YSL Records, whose roster includes rappers such as the late Lil Keed.

 In 2021, Warner Music Group acquired 300 for $400 million.
 In June 2022, 300 Entertainment was merged with Elektra Music Group to create the umbrella label 300 Elektra Entertainment (3EE), though both Elektra and 300 continued to maintain their separate identities as labels.

-Company history
+History

 Foundation

 Cohen resigned as chairman and chief executive officer of Warner Music Group's recorded music operation to start 300 with Todd Moscowitz, ex-Warner Bros president, Kevin Liles, ex-EVP Warner Music, and Roger Gold, former SVP of the office of the chairman and CEO at Warner Music.
-Cohen, Liles, and Moscowitz had also worked together at Def Jam, which Cohen had run in the 1980s and 1990s.
+Cohen, Liles, and Moscowitz had also worked together at Def Jam Recordings, which Cohen had run in the 1980s and 1990s.

 It was announced that singer Eric Bellinger had been signed to 300 Entertainment.
 In April 2014, Atlantic Records A&R DJ Drama stated that Atlanta rapper Young Thug had been signed to 300 Entertainment, In June 2014, it was revealed that Atlanta hip hop group Migos were also signed to the label.
 In early 2014, Lyor Cohen quietly signed Conrad Sewell after Sewell had been passed on by most of the major labels.
 The day after signing with 300, the Australian singer received offers from virtually every label that had passed on him, for, in some cases, "well over $1 million."

 As of 2017, Fetty Wap's "Trap Queen" is the label's biggest single to date, going 10× platinum.
 Its first pop hit was Cheat Codes' "No Promises" featuring Demi Lovato.
 Its first country pop artist to be signed is Bailey Bryan.